 Parent Technology Letter

-Letter to Parents: Student Google Apps for Education
+Letter to Parents: Student Google Suite for Education

 Dear Parent and/or Guardian,

-We are pleased to announce that a new digital classroom environment has been established for all K-12 students and enables our school and district to better engage, share, and participate in a collaborative learning community.
-This new district-managed system, powered by Google Apps for Education, will provide access to online classrooms, an email account, Google Drive (documents, spreadsheets, presentation, forms, and drawings), and Google Groups.
+In 2014, our district established a new digital classroom environment for all K-12 students and enables our school and district to better engage, share, and participate in a collaborative learning community.
+This district-managed system, powered by Google Suite Education, provides access to online classrooms, an email account, Google Drive (documents, spreadsheets, presentation, forms, and drawings), and Google Groups.

-Our staff have been using Google Apps collaboration tools for the past 3 years.
-Adding the students will make it possible for both staff and students to work together virtually on documents, presentations and projects via the web.
+Our staff has been using Google Apps collaboration tools since 2011.
+Adding the students made it possible for both staff and students to work together virtually on documents, presentations, and projects via the web.
 These tools allow direct access to instructional content, assignment and event calendars, and the ability to electronically submit work.
 Email accounts allow students and teachers to communicate and collaborate in a safe and structured manner while also providing access to many web‐based educational tools to create stories, concept maps, edit videos, and develop visual presentations.

-The use of Google Apps for Education represents a very important step towards developing a 21st Century approach to curriculum and learning.
-These tools will support the high levels of communication, collaboration, and creativity required in today’s classroom while preparing students for the skills they’re going to need in the future.
+The use of Google Suite for Education represents a very important step towards developing a modern learning approach.
+These tools support the high levels of communication, collaboration, and creativity required in today’s classroom while preparing students for the skills they’re going to need in the future.

 What is included in our digital classroom environment?